 Asthma sufferers face asthma triggers from many different fronts.
 Common cleaning products or even perfume can cause asthma attacks.
 Allergies to pet dander, pollen, mold, and dust mites can also induce asthma attacks.
-Even the weather itself can pose dangers to asthma sufferers, and the winter months are certainly no exception.
+Even the weather itself can pose dangers for those coping with asthma.
+Coping with asthma during the winter can be a challenge, but why?
+And what can you do to help keep your asthma in check during the winter?

 Cold Air Triggers Asthma

 The cold air that winter brings can set off asthma attacks.
-Cold air is often directly responsible for the onset of asthma symptoms, but upper respiratory infections that are common in the wintertime can also cause asthma attacks.
-Although cold air in itself does not cause colds, as folk medicine (or your grandmother) may have suggested, cold air does affect the respiratory system in several ways:
+Cold air is often directly responsible for the onset of asthma symptoms, but upper respiratory infections, common in the wintertime, can also cause asthma attacks.
+Although cold air in itself does not cause colds, as folk medicine (or your grandmother) may have suggested, cold air does affect the respiratory system in several ways that actually makes getting a cold, easier.

 - Mucus transport - a thin layer of mucus, called the "mucus blanket," coats the entire respiratory system.
 The mucus, which rests on tiny hairs called cilia, protects the lungs from particles and organisms by trapping them.
 The mucus blanket is actually in constant motion and moves undesirable particles out of the respiratory system - when it's working properly.
 Chemicals, cigarette smoke, and - you guessed it - cold air can alter the effectiveness of the mucus blanket and make a person more vulnerable to infection.
 The stickiness of the mucus traps particles, and the fluidity of the mucus ushers them away from the lungs.
 Although it stimulates mucus production, cold air makes the mucus thicker.
 Thicker mucus means that inhaled particles are harder to remove from the respiratory system.